Heerozh/spectre/README.md

 ### win = 1
 When `win = 1`, the `inputs` data is tensor type, the first dimension of data is the asset, the second dimension is each bar price data.
-Note that if the data is `align_by_time=False`, the number of bars for each asset is different and not aligned (for example, the bar_t3 column may represent different times for different assets).
+Note that if the data is `align_by_time=False`, the number of bars for each asset is different and not aligned (for example, the time for each price in bar_t3 column may be inconsistent).

         +-----------------------------------+
         |            bar_t1    bar_t3       |